 - Large cavities or hollows in the tree.
 Some tree species can stand for a long time completely hollowed out, while others become vulnerable.

 - Significant weakness of the soil under the roots

 Arborists look at all of these while conducting a tree risk assessment.
 For example, one thing which can cause failure is soil saturation after heavy rain.
 This can weaken a tree’s structural support but is generally temporary.
 An arborist is likely to recommend temporarily supporting the tree until the soil dries out.
 They also consider the species of the tree.
 The structural qualities of the wood, for example, can help establish whether a large cavity in the trunk is a problem or something that particular tree can simply live with.
 Species also determine what pests the tree might be vulnerable to, which is important as damage can sometimes allow an entry point for systemic pests.
 A tree risk assessment may not always be necessary, though.

 At risk or hazard trees need to be quickly identified after a disaster, storm, fire, or other incidents.
 A quick visual assessment can sometimes identify them, such as if a tree is leaning or has cracks in the trunk.

 What Mitigation Options Might an Arborist Recommend?

 Mitigation options might vary.
-For example, if a tree is in the middle of a grassy area where few people go and there are no structures, an arborist might recommend minimal intervention in the hope that the tree will survive if left alone.
+For example, if a tree is in the middle of a grassy area where few people go and there are no structures, an arborist might recommend minimal intervention after completing the tree risk assessment in hopes that the tree will survive if left alone.